Camellias are evergreen woodland shrubs that bloom when little else is in flower, between autumn and late spring.

 When to plant camellias

-The best time to plant them is spring, when you can see the flowers, or in autumn.
+The best time to plant camellias is spring, when you can see the flowers, or in autumn.
 If you buy one in winter, keep it somewhere sheltered and plant it in spring.

 Where to plant camellias

 Most camellias we grow are raised from four species Camellia japonica, Camellia sasanqua.
 Camellia saluensis and Camillia reticulate.
-These are understorey plants found growing under trees near the brighter edges of woods and forests, so they want dappled light in your garden, preferably with overhead leafy shelter.
+These are understorey plants found growing under trees near the brighter edges of woods and forests, so it's best to plant them where they will get dappled light in your garden, preferably with overhead leafy shelter.

 If you’re growing your camellia in a container find it a sheltered position, ideally on a north or west-facing wall.
 This will ensure that the early flowers do not get browned by frost which can easily happen on an cold east-facing wall where morning sun causes a quick thaw.
 Southern walls are generally too warm and dry.